fpicetti/occamypy/README.md

 In order to have Cupy-based vectors and operators, you should install also [Cupy](https://docs.cupy.dev/en/stable/install.html#install-cupy) and [cuSIGNAL](https://github.com/rapidsai/cusignal#installation).
 They are not included in this installation as they are dependent on the target CUDA device and compiler.

+As this library strongly relies on Numpy, we suggest installing OccamyPy in a conda environment like [this](./envs/env.yml).

 ### History
 This library was initially developed at
 [Stanford Exploration Project](http://zapad.stanford.edu/ettore88/python-solver)